 Over the past couple of week’s we’ve been sharing our perspective and reviews on some leading technologies in agriculture.
 We love learning about new technology solutions at IN10T and it’s even better when that innovation comes from one of our FarmerTrial Participants.
 Today we’re excited to talk about one of those innovations.

 FarmerTrials Network member Justin Ogle is a farmer full of ideas.
 As he works his fields in Missouri, he often comes up with solutions to everyday problems that farmers face.
-What stands out however, is that his solutions often end up being turned into companies that actively make a difference in the agriculture industry.
-Case and point- Cropsafe, a company Justin and a team of experts started to help farmers and companies deal with pest threats.
+What stands out, however, is that his solutions often end up being turned into companies that actively make a difference in the agriculture industry.
+So Justin and a team of experts started Cropsafe, a company intended to help farmers and companies deal with pest threats.

 Value to Farmers